orionleo/dataFort/README.md

 - Whatsapp Notification Bot using Twilio Api.

 ## Solana Token :
-This folder will create a wallet and airdrop some SOL, create fungible token metadata and mint a new fungible SPL token on Solana.\n
+This folder will create a wallet and airdrop some SOL, create fungible token metadata and mint a new fungible SPL token on Solana.<br />
-In order to mint a fungible SPL token, we first want to create a Devnet Wallet and airdrop SOL into it.\n The wallet.ts file does this part :\n
+In order to mint a fungible SPL token, we first want to create a Devnet Wallet and airdrop SOL into it.<br />
+The wallet.ts file does this part :\n
 1. Connect to Solana Network\n
 2.Generate a new Solana Wallet\n